dalejn/cleanBib/README.md

 # Other Resources

-* [Gender base-rates of neuroscience](https://biaswatchneuro.com/base-rates/neuroscience-base-rates/), based on a poll of SfN attendees from 2014-2018.
-Categorized by subject area.
+* [Gender base-rates of neuroscience](https://biaswatchneuro.com/base-rates/neuroscience-base-rates/), based on a poll of SfN attendees from 2014-2018, categorized by subject area.

 * A [list highlighting female neuroscientists](https://anneslist.net/).
 Categorized by subject area and seniority.